Safety and rules on Minnesota state water trails

 Plan a safe trip

-• Travel with a companion or group.
+• Travel with a companion or group, and know everyone's skill level.

 • River levels can affect your speed and trip safety.
 Check conditions before you go.